Distracted Driving Accidents

 If a driver is distracted or has impaired cognitive ability in any way, there is a major increase in the risk of an auto accident.
-If that driver's negligence caused your injuries, you could be eligible for compensation.
-Contact an Atlanta distracted driver attorney at Balams Law Group.
+If that driver’s negligence caused your injuries, you could be eligible for compensation.
+Contact an Atlanta distracted driver attorney at The Balams Firm.

-Emanuel Balams will work with you to get the best possible outcome in your case.
-He will work with tough insurance companies to get an appropriate settlement for your accident.
-If a settlement cannot be reached, he will take the at-fault party to court.
+ReShea Balams will work with you to get the best possible outcome in your case.
+She will work with tough insurance companies to get an appropriate settlement for your accident.
+If a settlement cannot be reached, she will take the at-fault party to court.

 Call (404) 445-2005 to schedule a free case consultation.
 Balams represents clients throughout the Atlanta area, including Marietta, Decatur, Lawrenceville, Alpharetta, Buckhead, Johns Creek, Sandy Springs, East Point, Smyrna Brookhaven, Roswell, Milton and surrounding areas.